Direct Entry

 Detective Constable

-The Direct Entry Detective Constable (DEDC) programme provides you with the opportunity to become an accredited detective within two years.
-Initial training for this programme will commence in November 2026.
+The Direct Entry Detective Constable (DEDC) programme offers a unique opportunity to become an accredited detective within just two years, with initial training starting in November 2026.

-The DEDC programme is a competitive process and only a select number of applicants will be successful.
-If you meet the core requirements of a Police Constable throughout the process, but do not make it onto the DEDC programme, you may revert to a PC pathway and still have the opportunity to accredit as a detective within three years on our internal routes.
-There is no need to apply for the PC pathway at the same time as this.
+If you meet the core requirements of a Police Constable but are not selected for the DEDC programme, you may still have the option to progress via the PC pathway and achieve detective accreditation within three years through our internal routes.
+There is no need to submit a separate application for the PC pathway.

 Watch the video below to hear about the role of a Detective Constable at Hampshire & Isle of Wight Constabulary.